31 May 2023

 4. Exemptions

-• Compensation for damages and private or governmental social welfare payments;
+• Compensation for damages and private or governmental social welfare payments

-• Lottery winnings from Swiss casinos.
+• Lottery winnings from licensed Swiss casinos

-Furthermore, private capital gains on movable assets (including crypto assets) are in general tax exempt provided the respective individual’s activity does not qualify as a business activity.
+Furthermore, private capital gains on movable assets (including crypto assets) are in general tax exempt provided the respective individual’s activity does not qualify as a commercial activity.
+In contrast, capital gains from Swiss real estate are subject to cantonal real estate capital gains tax (see below).

 5. Deductions